Entry & Catch Position

 1 Arm Drill With a focus on entry and catch

 Start with one arm flat on the board while the other arm completes the arm stroke.
+Alternatively you can have one arm holding a pipe.

-- Try and get your elbow in just before the front edge of the board (as long as your board isn't too close to you)
+- Try and get your elbow in just before the front edge of the board (as long as your board isn't too close to you) or land your hand on the pipe if you are using the pipe.

 - As you take each stroke (1 arm) drive the entry just under the front of the board at angle of about 30-40 degrees